Department/Faculty/Institution: Geography and Earth Sciences, McMaster University

 MCRI Projects: A1: Universal Benchmarking; A3: Land (Team Lead); B3: Land and Housing Markets (Team Lead); C1: Africa Research Cluster; C2: North America Research Cluster; C4: South Asia Research Cluster; MCRI Steering Committee.

 Background: Richard Harris is an urban historical geographer at McMaster University.
 His research has focused on housing, housing policy, and the social geography of cities and suburbs in North America.
 He has also undertaken research on housing and social patterns in the British colonies, including Bombay and Calcutta, c.1901.
-He is coordinating research on the naming and meaning of suburbs, and on the character of suburban land and housing markets, especially in South Africa and India.
+He has coordinated research on the naming and meaning of suburbs, and on the character of suburban land and housing markets, especially in South Africa and India.
 He has had visiting appointments at the University of Maryland, the Australian National University, and University College, London.
 His research has been supported by the Social Sciences and Humanities Research Council of Canada (SSHRC), together with SSHRC, Fulbright, British Academy and Guggenheim Fellowships.
 He is a Fellow of the Royal Society of Canada and of the Royal Canadian Geographical Society.

 Research Interests: Housing Markets; Building Industry; Nature and Development of Suburbs; Significance of Cities.